programVeins/pottermoney/README.md

-# pottermoney
+# Pottermoney
-Currency convertor for Harry Potter currency, made with vanilla JS.
+It is one of my first projects made with vanilla HTML, CSS and JS.
+Inspired by Harry Potter, it's a currency convertor between Galleons, Sickles and Knuts, the currencies of the Potterverse.
+For demo, visit [Pottermoney](https://pottermoney.vercel.app)